nikbazarov/pwawrap/README.md

 - [Node.js](https://nodejs.org/en/) 12.0 or above

 ## Getting Started
-- To get started with building an application using Bubblewrap, check the [Trusted Web Activity Quick Start Guide][1] or the [bubblewrap/cli](./packages/cli) documentation.
+- To get started with building an application using PWAWrap, check the [Trusted Web Activity Quick Start Guide][1] or the [pwawrap/cli](./packages/cli) documentation.

-## Bubblewrap Components
+## PWAWrap Components

-- **[bubblewrap/core](./packages/core):** a javascript library for generating, building and updating TWA projects.
+- **[pwawrap/core](./packages/core):** a javascript library for generating, building and updating TWA projects.
-- **[bubblewrap/cli](./packages/cli):** a command-line version of Bubblewrap.
+- **[pwawrap/cli](./packages/cli):** a command-line version of PWAWrap.
-- **[bubblewrap/validator](./packages/validator):** library to validate the correctness and compare Trusted Web Activity projects against the quality criteria.
+- **[pwawrap/validator](./packages/validator):** library to validate the correctness and compare Trusted Web Activity projects against the quality criteria.

 ## Community

-We welcome anyone who wants to contribute with issues, feedback, feature requests or just generally discuss Bubblewrap.
+We welcome anyone who wants to contribute with issues, feedback, feature requests or just generally discuss PWAWrap.
 Alternatively developers can contribute to the conversation by joining the public monthly office hours, which hosted on every first Thursday at 5PM, London time.
 Check when the next office hours is going to happen via [this calendar][5] and join the meeting via [this link][3].

 ## Getting started with GUI tools
 - If you are just getting started with APK generation from PWA, You might want to check [PWABuilder](https://www.pwabuilder.com/).
-This tool is powered by Bubblewrap and uses the same underlying core.
+This tool is powered by PWAWrap and uses the same underlying core.

 ## Contributing